-We try to truly implement SCRUM Methodology in our work routine, not just write about it on our website :).
+We try to truly implement SCRUM methodology in our work routine, not just write about it on our website.

 Let me walk you through our agile development process:

-Iterative approach and prioritisation
+Iterative approach and prioritization

 First, we work with our clients on the scope of the project: we divide the plan into chunks that are manageable and prioritise them keeping in mind our clients’ business goals.